Generalizable Motion Planning via Operator Learning: Learning motion planning value functions

 \section{Learning motion planning value functions}

-To validate the efficacy of our PNO architecture, we design three learning experiments.
-First, we test our method on grid-world environments where the operator is compared against learning-based motion planners.
-Although, many planners have been successful on the small grid world dataset, the environments lack the complexity of real-world tasks.
-Thus, we introduce two other experiments - both on \emph{real world} datasets.
-In the first experiment, we highlight the super-resolution properties of PNO by training on small synthetic maps and evaluating on large real-world maps from the Moving AI 2D city maps dataset \citep{sturtevant2012benchmarks}.
-In the second experiment, we showcase the scalability of our approach on 3D environments from the iGibson dataset \citep{shen2021iGibson}.
+To validate the efficacy of our PNO architecture, we design four experiments.
+First, we test our method on grid-world environments comparing PNO against learning-based motion planners.
+However, given the simplicity of the small grid world dataset, the environments lack the complexity of real-world tasks.
+Thus, we introduce three \emph{real-world} experiments.
+The first experiment highlights the super-resolution property of PNO by training on small synthetic maps and evaluating on large real-world maps from the Moving AI 2D city dataset \citep{sturtevant2012benchmarks}.
+In remaining experiments, we showcase the scalability of our approach in 3D iGibson environments \citep{shen2021iGibson} and 4DOF manipulators.